A Proof of the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type: Introduction

 Yoccoz and Marmi considered the error function

 Computer experiments made by Marmi \cite{Mar89} revealed a continuous graph for $\Upsilon$.
 It was proved in \cite{BC06b} that $\Upsilon$ is the restriction to $\cal B$ of a continuous function over $\R$.
 In \cite{MMY97}, Marmi, Moussa and Yoccoz conjectured that $\Upsilon$ is in fact $1/2$-H\"older continuous.
-Somehow, it cannot be better: it was proved by Buff and Chéritat in \cite{HDR08} that $\Upsilon$ cannot be $a$-H\"older continuous for $a>1/2$.
+Somehow, it cannot be better: it was proved by Buff and Ch\'eritat in \cite{HDR08} that $\Upsilon$ cannot be $a$-H\"older continuous for $a>1/2$.
 Numerical studies carried out in \cite{Carletti03} support the conjecture.
 Here we will prove that the restriction of $\Upsilon$ to some Cantor set of rotation numbers is indeed $1/2$-H\"older continuous.

-In 2002, Inou and Shishikura constructed a class of maps $\IS$ that is invariant under some renormalization operator \cite{IS06}.
-Notably, it leads to a fine control on the post critical set, with many applications, studied in \cite{Ch10-I,Ch10-II,AC12}.
-It was also used in 2006 to prove the existence of Julia sets with positive Lebesgue measure \cite{BC12}.
-Most of those consequences apply to maps that are infinitely renormalizable in the sense of Inou and Shishikura, and the result here will be no exception: we need the rotation number to be of \emph{high type}, i.e. that all its continued fraction entries are at least $N$, where $N$ is some constant introduced by Inou and Shishikura.
+In 2002, Inou and Shishikura constructed a class of maps $\IS$ that is invariant under some renormalization operator, \cite{IS06}.
+This provides a powerful tool that may be used to obtain a deep understanding of the dynamics of the maps in $\IS$.
+It was used in 2006 to prove the existence of quadratic polynomials with positive area Julia sets \cite{BC12}.
+This renormalization scheme requires the rotation number to be of \emph{high type}, i.e. that all its continued fraction entries are at least $N$, where $N$ is some constant introduced by Inou and Shishikura.